 So mirrored furniture is really hot right now and has been for a little bit… and I, of course, have been salivating over these pieces and wanting them for my house and more specifically for nightstands.
 But starting at $400 (and really more realistically $600) a piece, I just couldn’t bring myself to do it.
 So I decided to make my own.
 I am extremely happy with the finished product:

 Just wait until you hear how much I spent (or saved depending on how you look at it)!
 My husband didn’t believe me.

 But first, I will show you how I did it.
-I started out with these nightstands, that I thought looked good to begin with, to be honest with you.
+I started out with these nightstands.
+To be honest with you, I thought they looked good to begin with.
 I apologize because I am horrible at taking good “before” pictures because I always get too excited to start the project.
 So here’s what they looked like with a little spackling to fill in some larger dents.
-I paid $10 each at the D.I. (local thrift store).
+I paid $10 each at Deseret Industries (a local thrift store).
 They are sturdy and solid wood.

 I painted them out in a sea glass blue.